Eriku33/Foundry-VTT-Image-Hover/README.md

 # Image-Hover

 * **Author**: Brussel Sprouts#2108 (Discord)
-* **Version**: 1.0.0
+* **Version**: 1.0.3
 * **Foundry VTT Compatibility**: 0.7.7
 * **System Compatibility**: dnd5e and maybe others but have not checked.

 ## Installation
-To install, follow these instructions:
+To install, search for Image Hover in the module list or follow these instructions:

 1. Inside Foundry, select the Game Modules tab in the Configuration and Setup menu.
-2. Click the Install Module button and enter the following URL:<br>https://raw.githubusercontent.com/Eriku33/Foundry-VTT-Image-Hover/main/module.json
+2. Click the Install Module button and enter the following URL:<br>https://raw.githubusercontent.com/Eriku33/Foundry-VTT-Image-Hover/main/module.json.

 ## Description
 A simple module that allows players to hover over actor tokens and see the character art.<br>